rqlite/rqlite/README.md

 Note that this is the SQLite file that is under `node 3`, which is not the node that accepted the `INSERT` operation.

 ### Bulk Updates
 Bulk updates are supported.
-To execute multipe statements in one HTTP call, separate each statement with a semicolon.
-An example of inserting two records is shown below:
+To execute multipe statements in one HTTP call, simply include the statements in the JSON array:

     curl -L -XPOST 'localhost:4001/db?pretty' -d '
+    [
+        "INSERT INTO foo(name) VALUES('fiona')",
-    INSERT INTO foo(name) VALUES("fiona");INSERT INTO foo(name) VALUES("sinead")
+        "INSERT INTO foo(name) VALUES('sinead')"
+    ]
     '

 #### Transactions
 Transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.

     curl -L -XPOST 'localhost:4001/db?pretty&transaction' -d '
+    [
+        "INSERT INTO foo(name) VALUES('fiona')",
-    INSERT INTO foo(name) VALUES("fiona");INSERT INTO foo(name) VALUES("sinead")
+        "INSERT INTO foo(name) VALUES('sinead')""
+    ]
     '

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.

 ### Querying Data
 Qeurying data is easy.

-Simply perform a HTTP GET, setting the query statement as the query parameter `q`:
+For a single query simply perform a HTTP GET, setting the query statement as the query parameter `q`:

-    curl -L -G localhost:4001/db?pretty --data-urlencode 'q=SELECT * from foo'
+    curl -L -G localhost:4001/db?pretty --data-urlencode 'q=SELECT * FROM foo'

+The behaviour of rqlite when more than 1 query is passed via `q` is undefined.
+If you want to execute more than one query per HTTP request, place the queries in the body of the request, as a JSON array.
+For example:

+    curl -L -G 'localhost:4001/db?pretty' -d '
+    [
+        "SELECT * FROM foo",
+        "SELECT * FROM bar"
+    ]
+    '

-An alternative approach is to read the database via `sqlite3`, the command-line tool that comes with SQLite.
+Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.